ddev/ddev/docs/content/users/extend/customization-extendibility.md

 ### Altering the in-container $PATH

+Sometimes it's easiest to just put the command you need into the existing `$PATH` using a symbolic link rather than changing the in-container PATH.
+For example, the project `bin` directory is already in the PATH.
+So if you have a command you want to run that is not already in the $PATH, you can just add a symlink.
+A couple of examples:

+* On Craft CMS, the `craft` script is often in the project root, which is not in the PATH.
+But if you `mkdir bin && ln -s craft bin/craft` you should be able to use `ddev exec craft` just fine.
+(Note however that `ddev craft` takes care of this for you.)
+* On projects where the `vendor` directory is not in the project root (Acquia projects, for example, have `composer.json` and `vendor` in the `docroot` directory), you can `mkdir bin && ln -s docroot/vendor/bin/drush bin/drush` to put `drush` in your PATH.
+(With projects like this make sure to set `composer_root: docroot` so that `ddev composer` works properly.)

 Because many things touch the `$PATH` environment variable, it's slightly harder to change it, but it's easy: Add a script to `<project>/.ddev/homeadditions/.bashrc.d/` or (global) `~/.ddev/homeadditions/.bashrc.d/` that adds to the `$PATH` variable.
 For example, if your project vendor directory is not in the expected place (`/var/www/html/vendor/bin`) you can add a `<project>/.ddev/homeadditions/.bashrc.d/path.sh` with contents:

 ```bash